 Before the hearing

 The court will expect you to provide a list of the matters that are of concern so that the other parent can respond.
 Courts often ask the parents to limit the matters complained of to six of the most significant incidents.
-This will be completed on a Scott Schedule (see 19).
+This will be completed on a Scott Schedule (see Appendix 2).

-You should try to give the date and location of the incident, a summary of what happened, who was present (any witness or the child) and what happened afterwards.
+You should try to give the date and location of the incident, a summary of what happened, who was present (any witness or the child), and what happened afterwards.
 You will also be asked to prepare a statement of what happened on each occasion.
 At the hearing, this statement will count as your evidence.

 If an allegation was reported to and investigated by the police, make sure that all relevant reports are given to court.
 This could include any statements taken at the time, photographs of any injuries andany written recordings made by police officers.
 If you sought medical assistance, it is important to provide the court with these.
 The court can also order any relevant records to be released such as police records.

 The fact-finding hearing

 Usually, you will give evidence first as you have made the allegations.
 Then the lawyer for your perpetrator will ask you questions.
 If your ex-partner has no lawyer the judge will not allow them to question you.
 This process is then repeated for any witnesses who have filed statements of evidence on your behalf.
-It will then be your ex partner’s turn to give evidence.

 After all the evidence has been heard, the lawyers will make submissions to the court on points of law or issues of significance.
 The onus is on you to prove the allegations are true.
-A single judge rules on who is believed, whether on the “balance of probabilities” the allegations are true or not.
+A single judge rules on who is believed, and whether on the “balance of probabilities” they consider the allegations to be true or not.

-The court will then consider its decision.
 The judgement might be given on the same day but if there were a few witnesses the judge might request time to consider the evidence.
 The judgement is usually read out and will refer to each of the allegations in turn.

-Where a finding of domestic violence or abuse has been made
+Where a finding of domestic violence or abuse has been made:

-‘The court should in every case consider any harm which the child and the parent with whom the child is living has suffered as a consequence of that violence or abuse, and any harm which the child and the parent with whom the child is living, is at risk of suffering if a child arrangements order is then made.
-The court should only make an order for contact if it can be satisfied that the physical and emotional safety of the child and the parent with whom the child is living can, as far as possible, be secured before during and after contact, and that the parent with whom the child is living will not be subjected to further controlling or coercive behaviour by the other parent.’
-Practice Direction 12J
+”The court should in every case consider any harm which the child and the parent with whom the child is living has suffered as a consequence of that violence or abuse, and any harm which the child and the parent with whom the child is living, is at risk of suffering if a child arrangements order is then made.
+The court should only make an order for contact if it can be satisfied that the physical and emotional safety of the child and the parent with whom the child is living can, as far as possible, be secured before during and after contact, and that the parent with whom the child is living will not be subjected to further controlling or coercive behaviour by the other parent.“ Practice Direction 12J